7dir/aframe-svgfile-component/README.md

 Tip: Consider turning on full-scene antialiasing: `<a-scene antialias="true" >`

 This component only supports farily simple SVG files. `path` and the geometric primitives (`rect`,`line`,`circle`, `polygon`, etc) are supported. `image` and `text` are not supported; these you should handle separately using AFrame's builtin image and text objects.
 Style support is very limited.
 The component tries to find the fill and stroke color, but it can only handle basic style attributes (like "fill" on a path) and does not read style or class information.
+Simple "transform='scale(.." and "transform='translate(...' element attributes are parsed.

 If width or height are not specified, the image will render using a 1:1 mapping from SVG units (pixels) to AFrame units (meters).
+The image centers itself at its `position` coordinate.